 Akaike and Schwarz Information Criteria overcome the drawbacks associated with R-square and Adjusted R-square.
 The value of the R-square can be increased by including more independent variables in a model, even when the variables are unnecessary.
 Both these information criteria impose a penalty for including unnecessary independent variables.
 This means that information criteria are better in terms of determining the fit of a model and comparing different models.
 Information criteria can, therefore, be used to determine and drop unnecessary independent variables.

 Moreover, R-square and Adjusted R-square should be used only for in-sample goodness of fit.
-They do not perform well in the case of out-of-sample observations.
+They generally do not perform well in the case of out-of-sample observations.
 This implies that these measures should only be used as the goodness of fit measures for observations that were included in the model.
 For out-of-sample forecasting or observations that were not used in training the model, these measures are not reliable.
 Information criteria (AIC and SIC/BIC), on the other hand, can be used as the goodness of fit measures for out-of-sample observations as well.

 Estimation of Information Criteria

-While comparing different models, the model with the lowest value of AIC and SIC (or BIC) is preferred because the greater the number of unnecessary parameters, the higher will be the value of AIC/SIC due to the penalty.
+While comparing different models, the model with the lowest value of AIC and SIC (or BIC) is preferred because the greater the number of unnecessary parameters, the higher the value of AIC/SIC due to the penalty.
 Finally, the model with the lowest value of Information Criteria is considered to be a better fit for the given data.

 Examples